An Interview with Julie

 There are a variety of programmes for you to choose from, ranging from weekly, individual sessions to programmes where we ‘meet’ a couple of times a month.
 We can discuss this in your getting acquainted call to find out what would suit you best.

-Do you have a payment plan for Spanish lessons?
+Do you have a payment plan for language lessons?

 Although it is cheaper to purchase the whole programme, there are monthly payment plans available to help with easier budgeting.

 Do you accept credit cards